jasmyhigh/mev-commit/contracts/contracts/validator-registry/middleware/README.md

 * `IBurnerRouter.networkReceiver()` must be set to `MevCommitMiddlewareStorage.slashReceiver`.
 * `IBurnerRouter.delay()` must be greater than `MevCommitMiddlewareStorage.minBurnerRouterDelay`, a suggested value for the latter param is `2 days`.
-* `IBurnerRouter.operatorNetworkReceiver()` must be disable by setting to `address(0)`, or set to `MevCommitMiddlewareStorage.slashReceiver`.
+* `IBurnerRouter.operatorNetworkReceiver()` must be disabled by setting to `address(0)`, or set to `MevCommitMiddlewareStorage.slashReceiver`.
 Essentially this value must not override a valid network receiver.

 Upon vault registration, and validator registration, these conditions are checked.
 If later on, these conditions are not met, all validators associated to a vault will no longer be opted-in, as enforced in `_isValidatorOptedIn`.